This is the story of Lulu, my 6 year old Labrador.

 But it wasn't over yet...

 She had left hospital, but restricted to a non meat diet she wasn't eating properly.
 We tried everything, but nothing worked.
+I then had the idea to take her to stay with my mother's dog Molly - maybe a bit of companionship and competition around feeding time would help.

 She had left hospital, but restricted to a non meat diet she wasn't eating properly.
 We tried everything, but nothing worked.
+I then had the idea to take her to stay with my mother's dog Molly - maybe a bit of companionship and competition around feeding time would help.

 Alabama Rot Research Fund